Frequently Asked Questions

 We are in a rapidly changing world.
 Some Online courses are primary intended for students in other programs (e.g., professional degrees) and for students registered in virtual campuses.
 Others are not limited in this way.
 Likewise for "regular" courses taught in a VT classroom.
 The fact that a course is "Online" or not has nothing to do with whether it can count on your Plan of Study.
 Click on the CRN of the course (which is a five-digit number).
 This will bring up a page that shows details of the course and any restrictions (if applicable).
 That should tell you whether you would be allowed to register for the course.
-As for whether it can count toward your CS degree, consult the graduate handbook.
+As for whether it can count toward your CS degree, consult the CS courses page and the degree requirements.
 See if this course is a CS or cognate course approved for graduate credit.
 If not, it will not count toward your degree.

 I am really really keen to take CS 5044 (Object Oriented Programming in Java).
 Can you let me take it?

-You don't need permission to take any course.
-But the course cannot count toward your graduate degree requirements in CS because this is a course specifically designed for non-majors.
+You don't need permission to take any course (assuming that you can get in).
+But CS5044 cannot count toward your graduate degree requirements in CS because this is a course specifically designed for non-majors.
 It is appropriately placed at the 5000 level, not because it is graduate level CS material, but because it is targeted at graduate students in non-CS departments.
 Click on the CRN of the course in the registrar's catalog to see details of the course and restrictions.
 Furthermore, programming courses are considered as pre-requisites to our graduate program; so if you claim lack of experience in such courses as justification to take them for graduate credit, you will probably be advised to discontinue your graduate studies and apply for undergraduate studies.

 I am taking/have taken course <some CS course> that is cross-listed with <some department>.
 The course is being offered/will be offered by a <some department> professor, not a CS professor.
 So my question is: will this count as a CS course or as a <some department> course?